A book in the collection: The West

 We see much merit in something being old, unless it’s ours.
 We don’t care that our forebears came without meaning to harm.
 We deride them for thinking they could do any good.

 When colonial Europeans first arrived, indigenous peoples didn’t feel invaded.
 Without nation states, tribes staked out no more than valleys, watering holes, and so forth; nomadic tribes didn’t even do that.
 Europeans setting camps nearby didn’t affect them, especially when they presumed Europeans were passing through.
-Conflicts arose when they both wanted the same land.
+Conflicts arose when they both wanted the same land, as they did between indigenous tribes.

 If colonial Europeans owe such copious regret to the indigenous peoples whose lands we entered, then the immigrants we graciously allowed to come owe us gratitude.
 As it turns out, they don’t.
 We owe them apologies for not admitting them sooner.